quz2004/COS501/Prereq-Python.md

 # Python Programming Learning Path (Beginner to OOP)

-## If you feel unfamiliar with any part of this list, please start a AI-assited-tutoring
+**If you feel unfamiliar with any topic in this list**, please start a AI-assited-tutoring [here](https://chatgpt.com/g/g-fJop2mlYh-python-tutor) and ask AI to teach you on the selected topic.
-[here](https://chatgpt.com/g/g-fJop2mlYh-python-tutor) and
-ask AI to teach you on the selected topic.
 For example, you can type "teach me list comprehension."